andyvegavidal/AubrantDigital/README.md

 Go to AubrantDigitalFrontEnd
 - Execute "npm install"
 - Then "ng serve"
-- Look at the output to open the page where the solution is running
+- Look at the output to open the page where the solution is running (it should be http://localhost:4200/)

 **Unit Testing**